blossomingiris/JS-ToDo-List/README.md

 ## Demo:
 [Here](https://precious-boba-8df571.netlify.app)

+### Note:

-Note: This ToDo list is one of the earliest project in my front-end path and source code wasn't touch to track my progress since.
+This ToDo list is one of the earliest project in my front-end path and source code wasn't touch to track my progress since.
+It's not responsive.